kknudson15/Python_Tutorial/README.md

   3. Intro to Data Science with Python
   4. Machine Learning

-*ALl of this code is designed to run with Python 3.6 version in mind
+*All of this code is designed to run with Python 3.6 version in mind